Reverse engineering, for true data observability

 This approach should make it possible to create overall coherence and make the reading of the system agnostic.

-It seems essential to us, at a minimum, to analyze the 5 technical stacks below:
+It seems essential to us to at least analyze the following 5 technical stacks:

 Data inventory, physical persisted or in memory, views, reports...